argosatcore/Deb_Dots/README.md

 - **Caps Lock key is swapped with Esc key:** Caps Lock has way too much of a good position for the function it provides.
 If you are a vim user (or someone that just uses the crap out of the Esc key), you know how handy this is.
 If you don't want this, just delete the ".speedswapper" file.
 - **Mouse set for left handed people:** Because I'm a lefty.
 That's it.
 If you happen to be part of the other 90% of the human population, just delete the  ".mouseconfig" file.
 - **Change directories without using the "cd" command:** Just type the name of the directory to move into it.
-- **Bash completion is no longer case sensitive:** No more wasted time pressing keys to get capital letters.
+- **Bash completion is no longer case sensitive:** No more wasted time pressing keys to get upper case letters.

 ## Stuff referenced by these configs
 All of which are `apt install`able: